This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 How To Register A Rabbit With The ARBA

-You have to take your rabbits to an official ARBA licensed registrar.
+You have to take your rabbits to an official ARBA-licensed registrar.
 Most often you will find a rabbit register at a rabbit show.
-You don’t have to meet one at a show but that would be the simplest way to reach one.
-You can find an official rabbit register here if you would like to meet one in person but not at a show.

-An official register will examine the rabbit to make sure there are no disqualifications, genetic, or otherwise.
+The official register will examine the rabbit to make sure there are no disqualifications, genetic, or otherwise.
 As well as making sure the rabbit meets the minimum breed standard weight.
 The rabbit registrar will evaluate your rabbit based on the ARBA Standard Of Perfection and give it some rankings on the basic overall body type.

 Your rabbit doesn’t have to be amazing but it does need to satisfy the rabbit registrar that your animal is purebred and of decent quality.
 Since they do not do blood tests the evaluation is the only way to say if the rabbit is purebred.

 Then if the rabbit passes the examination.
-The register will look over the pedigree and copy that information as well as tattoo an R with a circle around it in the rabbit’s RIGHT ear.
+The register will look over the pedigree and copy that information onto the registration form as well as tattoo an R with a circle around it in the rabbit’s RIGHT ear.

 Why Would You Want To Register A Rabbit

 There are a few reasons why it might be worth it but unless you plan to show your rabbits it’s not going to be of a huge benefit.

 Proving The Rabbit Doesn’t Have Any Disqualifications